 S.L.A.M.
 TRIPS exists to provide youth groups with a Christ-centered and cross-cultural service and learning trip on the Yakama Reservation where students are taught to think and function within an Indigenous missiological paradigm instead of the historical Western paradigm.

 Values—there are 3 values at the core of SLAM TRIPS:

 We Value Students

-We believe that students have much to offer the Body of Christ.
-They are the church leaders of tomorrow, but we must invest in them today.
-Mission trips, if done in a good way, provide students with both leadership training and a place to put what they learned into practice.
+We believe that students have much to offer to the rest of the world.
+They are the leaders of tomorrow., but we must invest in them today.
+Service and learning trips, if done in a good way, provide students with both leadership training and a place to put what they learned into practice.
 And what is leadership but serving others?

 We Value Relationships

 Intrinsic to our Native American culture is relationships.
 We are taught at a young age that relationships are more important than time or business.
 Thus, we are relationship-oriented at our core.
 We desire to pass this value on to our SLAM TRIPS participants.
 We understand that most participants will be coming from a time-oriented, or task-oriented, culture.
 We believe that we have much to offer groups coming from this paradigm.